 If you’ve seen Mazzoni Center’s Mobile Testing Unit at a community event like Pride, or at one its regular weekly locations, chances are you have also seen the man behind the wheel: Community Engagement Specialist Calvin Austin.

 As you might imagine, it takes a lot of skill and patience to command this Winnebago-sized vehicle along the narrow, traffic-clogged streets of Philadelphia.
-When you first meet Calvin and experience his friendly, unflappable demeanor you know right away he’s the man for the job.
+When you meet Calvin and experience his friendly and unflappable demeanor, you know right away he’s the man for the job.

 Calvin has been with Mazzoni Center for six years, and came to us through a personal connection.
 “I had a family member pass from HIV/AIDS,” he says, “and a few close friends as well, so that’s really what drew me into this field.”